AnonymerNiklasistanonym/NsiWindowsInstallerExamples/README.md

 2. Click under the section **Compiler** the entry **Compile NSI scripts**
 3. On the new window click **File** in the menu bar and click **Load Script**
 4. Select your written script and click **Open**
-5. The `installer.exe` (or however you named it) will instantly (after 2-15 seconds) be compiled and ready
+5. The `installer.exe` (or however you named it) will be created
-6. Over the button **Test Installer** you can even instantly test it
+6. Over the button **Test Installer** you can even test it without leaving the window

 ### CLI